ABOUT KITSAULT »

 Langara Island, on the northern Haida Gwaii (Queen

-Charlotte Islands), holds BC’s record for soggy weather
+Charlotte Islands), holds BC’s record for rainy weather

 – 300 wet days in 1939.